 |VPN tunnels||Quota||This quota represents the combined total number of Classic VPN tunnels and HA VPN tunnels.|

-Subject to the Cloud Router quotas and limits, the number of Cloud Routers is entirely independent of the type of Cloud VPN gateway, Classic VPN or HA VPN, that a tunnel is attached to, although the quota is applied the same to either type of gateway.
+Subject to the Cloud Router quotas and limits, the number of Cloud Routers is independent of the type of Cloud VPN gateway, Classic VPN or HA VPN, that a tunnel is attached to.
+The quota is applied the same to either type of gateway.

 |Target VPN gateways||Quota||For Classic VPN only|